 · Ottawa Comiccon has incorporated an Unsubscribe Mechanism

 Ottawa Comiccon has incorporated an unsubscribe mechanism into all CEM, in order to manage CASL’s consent requirements.
 Under CASL, each CEM must provide a working unsubscribe mechanism (functional for 60 days), which must be processed without delay, within a maximum of 10 business days.
 In consequence, Ottawa Comiccon has set up a uniform process in order to ensure that all unsubscribe requests will be complied with.
-You may at any time unsubscribe from receiving CEM from Ottawa Comiccon by following the process laid out in the electronic message you receive, or by sending us an email.
+You may at any time unsubscribe from receiving CEM from Ottawa Comiccon by following the process laid out in the electronic message you receive, or by contacting us.

 WHY ARE YOU RECEIVING AN ELECTRONIC MESSAGE FROM OTTAWA COMICCON?